tpacri/multizone_generic_thermostat/README.md

 ```
 <!---->

+Automation suggestion:
+These step is optional.
+Only install pyscript and use my script for automating it if u find it usefull.
+I find it very handy, that's why I decided to put it here.

-Additionally I added inside pyscript a script to be used with pyscript addon.
+Additionally I added inside pyscript folder a script to be used with pyscript addon.
 This script can be used to automate much easier target temperatures per each room per each day of the week/per whatever time intervals you want.

 For example, I want every weekday at 7 AM to heat up little bit my son's room to be warmer when he dresses for school.
 At 7:40 when he should be gone to school already, I change it down back to lower temperature.
 Etc...